kuzzleio/documentation/src/api/1/controller-document/count/index.md

 ## Body properties

-A body must be provided to `count` queries.
-It can be left empty: in that case, the `count` query returns the total number of documents in a data collection.

 ### Optional:

 * `query`: if provided, will count only documents matching this search query.
 Uses the [ElasticSearch Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/query-dsl.html) syntax.